-Integrated health savings accounts (HSA), health reimbursement arrangements (HRA) and flexible spending accounts (FSA) have important advantages for both employers and employees:
+Integrated health savings accounts (HSAs), health reimbursement arrangements (HRAs) and flexible spending accounts (FSAs) have important advantages for both employers and employees:

-For employers, integrated HSA, HRA and FSA lower your health care cost contributions, encourage employees to become better health care consumers, create a tax savings for your organization and can help your bottom line.
+For employers, integrated HSAs, HRAs and FSAs lower your health care cost contributions, encourage employees to become wiser health care consumers, create a tax savings for your organization and can help your bottom line.

-For employees, integrated HSA, HRA and FSA allow more control over how they spend their health care dollars, help support healthy lifestyle choices and create a tax savings for them and their families.
+For employees, integrated HSAs, HRAs and FSAs allow more control over how they spend their health care dollars, help support healthy lifestyle choices and create a tax savings for them and their families.

-The last thing you need is a complicated process for administering your HSA, HRA and FSA.
-With our integrated HSA, HRA and FSA, Providence Health Plan and HealthEquity work together to provide a seamless process that includes integrated:
+The last thing you need is a complicated process for administering financial accounts.
+Providence Health Plan and HealthEquity work together to provide:

-You can decide what works best for your business and your employees.
-Providence Health Plan and HealthEquity are working together to design customized solutions.
-We also handle everything related to set up, billing and administration – we make it easy for you!
+Decide what works best for your business and employees.
+Providence Health Plan and HealthEquity work together with you to design customized solutions that fit your needs.

 HSAs are employee-owned bank accounts where money is deposited – by employees, employers and even family members – to be used for employees' current and future health care expenses.
-Contributions can be deducted pre tax from paychecks, and the money rolls over year to year and stays with the employee even with job changes and retirement.
+Contributions can be deducted pretax from paychecks, and the money rolls over year to year, staying with the employee even with job changes and retirement.

 HSA advantages include: